Destinations Greece The Peloponnese

 The funicular into the Old Town runs 7 a.m.–midnight

-InsiderThe bungalow villas have private pools and are meaningfully better than the hotel rooms — the upgrade matters.
-The funicular into the Old Town runs 7 a.m.–midnight.
+InsiderThe bungalow villas have private pools and are meaningfully better than the hotel rooms, so the upgrade matters.
+The funicular into the Old Town runs 7 a.m. to midnight.

-A restored 13th-century Byzantine and Ottoman manor on a 15-acre olive estate above Monemvasia — vaulted stone rooms, a spring-fed pool, the kind of property that books out as much for the photography as for the bed.
+A restored 13th-century Byzantine and Ottoman manor on a 15-acre olive estate above Monemvasia: vaulted stone rooms, a spring-fed pool, the sort of property that books out as much for the photographs as for the bed.
 10 minutes from the Kastro by cab.

 What it's known for